jtarchie/sqlettuce-go-archived/README.md

 ./sqlettus
 ```

-For actual usage within applications, you'd likely use it similar to how you'd
-use Redis, but you'll need to provide more specifics or examples.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to
+For significant changes, please open an issue first to
 discuss what you would like to change.

 Please make sure to update tests as appropriate.